uc-cdis/cloud-automation/doc/gen3OnK8s.md

 # TL;DR

-You have a kubernetes cluster, and you one to run gen3.
+You have a kubernetes cluster, and you want to run gen3.

 ## Overview